 Enrichment courses are offered in connection with our regular curriculum as we believe in educating the whole child.
+These courses depend on the availability of faculty.

 - STEM

 - Nature Studies

 - Robotics

 - 4-H Programs

 - Conversational Spanish

 - Latin

 - Choir

+- Band

 - Art

+- Drama

 - Physical Education/Athletics